gojiplus/captr/Readme.md

 [![GPL-3.0](http://img.shields.io/:license-gpl-blue.svg)](http://opensource.org/licenses/GPL-3.0)
 [![Build Status](https://travis-ci.org/soodoku/captr.svg?branch=master)](https://travis-ci.org/soodoku/captr)

-OCR text and handwritten forms via [https://captricity.com/](https://captricity.com/).
+OCR text and handwritten forms using [Captricity](https://captricity.com/).
+The big advantage of Captricity over [Abbyy Cloud OCR](https://github.com/soodoku/abbyyR) is that it allows the user to easily specify the position of text-blocks that want to OCR --- they have a simple web-based UI.

 ### Installation